mdparvez2468/BindingAdapter/README.md

-# Proper example of Dara Binding Adapter
+# A proper example of Dara Binding Adapter